orsonteodoro/gcf2/README.md

-* Skips are due to a lack of binaries because they are either metapackages, header only packages, non C-family, etc.  Actual skips are due to static-libs (to avoid IR incompatibilies [corresponding to restricted]), build-time failures, first time install [corresponding to no-data].
+* Skips are due to a lack of binaries because they are either metapackages, header only packages, non C-family, etc.  Actual skips are due to static-libs (to avoid IR incompatibilies [corresponding to some restricted and all disallowed]), build-time failures, first time install [corresponding to no-data].

 * disable-clang-cfi.conf corresponds to errors for "ERROR: SanitizerTool failed to allocate noreserve 0x0 (0) bytes of CFI shadow (error code: 22)".